 The Bauman Family has been leading a heartwarming family Shabbat ceremony during Chanukah since the first year of this event.
 This evening, the Cave Creek Unified School District Choirs will perform.

 Also, this evening the Bauman family has chosen Purse-Impressions to be the Tzedakah recipient.
 Purse-Impressions is an amazing Charity Boutique that transforms the tragedy and heartbreak of losing a child from addiction into inspiration and compassion for others who are overcoming addiction in their own lives.
 Come welcome Shabbat and bring a handbag or backpack to donate to help the many people whose lives are touched by this amazing charity.

 Shayna Maidels will also be promoting this amazing charity and participating in this special Chanukah Shabbat.

 Rabbi Bonnie Sharfman will be leading the closing ceremony of Shabbat (Havdalah) before lighting the Chanukkiah (Menorah), on the 3rd night of Chanukah.
 In addition to the wonderful tradition of Havdalah that Rabbi Sharfman shares so beautifully, we invite you to enjoy some delicious Mediterranean food provided by Athens on Easy Street.

-The Valley of the Sun JCC and Shemesh Camp will be lighting the Menorah this evening, while their amazing Early Childhood Center (ECC) teacher Erez Kessler, will lead us in song.
+The Valley of the Sun JCC and Shemesh Camp will be lighting the Menorah this evening, while the wonderful Cantor Noa Shaashua from Temple Kol Ami will lead us in song.
 We will have games, activities, and arts and crafts for the children in the community to enjoy.
 Delicious holiday cookies and hot chocolate will also be served.